Why Marry in the Catholic Church?

-What can be more romantic than the centuries old tradition of walking down the aisle in a parish church full of family and friends?
+What can be more romantic than the centuries-old tradition of walking down the aisle in a parish church full of family and friends?
 What is more reassuring for the couple than being surrounded by the people who love them and who will give them ongoing support?
 What is more meaningful than reciting wedding vows handed down by Christian tradition?
-What is more awe inspiring than a rite through which you enter a spiritual reality where God unites you as husband and wife and gives you an important mission?
+What is more awe-inspiring than a rite through which you enter a spiritual reality where God unites you as husband and wife and gives you an important mission?

 In the Catholic tradition, husband and wife accept a role in God’s plan for humanity.
 They are to be ambassadors of God’s love.
-Through their love for each other they show God’s deep love for us, and they collaborate with God to keep humanity alive.
+Through their love for each other, they show God’s deep love for us, and they collaborate with God to keep humanity alive.
 The Catholic Church considers marriage a sacrament, a vehicle for God’s graces to the couple and to the community.

-The Vow of Permanence
+The Promise of Permanence

 A permanent commitment is an inherent attribute of the marital relationship.
 All couples who marry want their marriage to last a lifetime.
 Researchers tell us that the presence of an irrevocable commitment contributes to the happiness of the spouses.
 Linda Waite and Maggie Gallagher, the authors of The Case for Marriage, write: “Having a partner who is committed for better or for worse, in sickness and in health, makes people happier and healthier.”

 But married life is difficult and today many couples find it hard to keep their promises.
 Many young people have grown up experiencing the pain of divorce.
 While wanting to marry, they find it hard to believe that marriages can last a lifetime.
 They are afraid to commit.
 One of the benefits of a sacramental marriage in the Catholic Church is the power of God’s grace, which helps spouses keep their commitment and find happiness together.
-Social scientists are finding that couples who recognize God’s presence in their relationship are most satisfied in their marriages and are least likely to put their children, families and friends through the pain of a divorce.
+Social scientists are finding that couples who recognize God’s presence in their relationship are most satisfied in their marriages and are least likely to put their children, families, and friends through the pain of a divorce.

 Experiencing God’s Grace